 But things are changing, and with more people actually refusing to download apps that require personal information, app creators are having to accept the fact that they will have to stop asking for it in the first place.

-Some casino games offer a premium version where you input your details and then are able to download a picture that you can use as a screensaver, for example.
+Some online casino offer a premium version where you input your details and then are able to download a picture that you can use as a screensaver, for example.
 This is what could be viewed as a legitimate reason for entering personal details.

 This situation will not change any time soon.
 But what is happening is that app developers are becoming more open about why they need permissions.
 For example, an app may need to have your email so it can update personal information so that other users can see you are worthy of connecting with.